holoviz/holoviz/doc/contributing.md

 **HoloViz Contributors** chat on multiple open channels:

 * Directly on Github via issues and pull requests
-* On the [PyViz Gitter](https://gitter.im/pyviz/pyviz), which is meant for brainstorming and casual chatting.
-An example of a discussion on Gitter would be when the maintainer of a library that relies on a HoloViz package has in mind a suggestion for an improvement and requires a first assessment before opening an issue.
+* On the [Discord](https://discord.gg/rb6gPXbdAr), which is meant for brainstorming and casual chatting.
+An example of a discussion on Discord would be when the maintainer of a library that relies on a HoloViz package has in mind a suggestion for an improvement and requires a first assessment before opening an issue.

 **HoloViz Contributors** also have regular online meetings.
 These meetings are **open to anyone**.
 Please see the [Community](https://holoviz.org/community.html) page for a calendar and description of the meetings.